-Kelly said preached the importance of keeping a daily routine and said that taking care of your home environment was extremely important.
-He urged the public to treat their homes like they were the International Space Station.
+Kelly preached the importance of keeping a daily routine and said that taking care of your home environment was extremely important.
+He urged the public to treat their homes like they are in the International Space Station.

 "On the space station, we had to have this routine that was incredibly controlled and I think you need that structure, scheduling time to take care of yourself.
 We had time in the morning and time in the evening to take care of your environment.